sprice/chat/README.md

 2. Enter Shout Box information.
 Ensure _Is this a public chatroom?_ is checked.
 3. _Add content_ -> _Meeting_
 4. Enter Meeting information.
 Ensure _Is this a public chatroom?_ is checked.
 Use the autocomplete text field _Shout Box_ to select the previouslly created _Shout Box_ (title).

-## Problems

-1. Chat does not work when two chats are displayed on the same screen (_Meeting_ node display).
-View a _Shout Box_ to experience chat working.
-This is a problem with `chatroom.js`.
-We can probably patch this file to get it working.
-2. Chat only seems to work when _Is this a public chatroom?_ is selected.
-We want to have private chats.
-3. Chat windows always shows _Author_ and _Timestamp_.
-Request is for the _Live notes_ to not display this.